 - Users are located such that they often are not near an office or data center.

-- Regulations or security concerns provide reasons for keeping some data and infrastructure in private clouds (or even on-premise), even as the cloud is used for other things.
+- Regulations or security concerns provide reasoning for keeping some data and infrastructure in private clouds (or even on-premise).

 - The organization is likely to be the target of DDoS attacks that could stress infrastructure.